kinopio-club/kinopio-help/posts/how-much-does-kinopio-cost.md

 > Eventually, Kinopio will cost 4$/month (USD) to create more than 150 cards.

+ I want the pricing to feel simple, straightforward, and obvious.

 📈 Cards you add will increment the card count

 📉 Cards you remove will decrement the card count